mathphreak/node-steamcmd/readme.md

 Downloads steamcmd for the current OS into `opts.binDir`

 ### steamcmd.touch([opts])
-Runs steamcmd from `opts.binDir` and then exits
+Runs steamcmd and immediately exits

+### steamcmd.getAppInfo(appid[, opts])
+Asks steamcmd to get the app info for the given app

 ## Configuration